taoteh1221/Open_Crypto_Tracker/README.txt

 Running price charts or price alerts requires setting up a cron job or scheduled task on the Debian / Ubuntu / DietPi OS / RaspberryPi OS / Armbian / Windows 10 machine or website server (this is automated for Debian / Ubuntu / DietPi OS / RaspberryPi OS / Armbian users using the automated FOLIO-INSTALL.bash script / Windows 10 users who run the ADD-WIN10-SCHEDULER-JOB.bat file), otherwise charts / alerts will not work.
 Also see the related settings in Admin Config for charts / alerts.

-Once a cron job or scheduled task is setup ON YOUR APP SERVER, there is no need to keep your PC / Laptop turned on.
+Once a cron job or scheduled task is setup ON YOUR APP SERVER, there is no need to keep your PC / Laptop turned on (UNLESS you are running the app server on the same device).
 The price charts and price alerts run automatically from your Open Crypto Tracker app server installation.
 If you encounter errors or the charts / alerts don't work during setup, check the error logs file at /cache/logs/error.log for errors in your configuration setup.
 Basic checks are performed and errors are reported there, and on the Settings page.

 If you decide to turn on cron job / scheduled task based features, then the file cron.php (located in the primary directory of this app) must be setup as a cron job or scheduled task on your Debian / Ubuntu / DietPi OS / RaspberryPi OS / Armbian / Windows 10 / website server device.